 The issue isn’t whether sensory processing problems exist (they do), but whether they’re a symptom of other disorders or a disorder in their own right.
 That’s because SPD is most commonly seen in children with autism spectrum disorder, almost all of whom have some sensory processing problems.
 Sensory processing issues are also associated with attention-deficit/hyperactivity disorder (ADHD), anxiety disorders, and developmental coordination disorders, as SPD can also influence a child’s motor skills.
 “It cuts across every diagnosis,” says Lindsey Biel, an occupational therapist and the author of Raising a Sensory Smart Child.
 But she also believes SPD can and does appear on its own — something many healthcare providers don’t agree with.

-“Because there is no universally accepted framework for diagnosis, sensory processing disorder generally should not be diagnosed,” the American Academy of Pediatrics wrote in 2012 in its official policy on SPD.
+“Because there is no universally accepted framework for diagnosis, sensory processing disorder generally should not be diagnosed,” the American Academy of Pediatrics wrote in 2012 in its official statement on SPD.

 This foundational disagreement makes sensory-based interventions tendentious, too.
 In its same policy, the AAP warned that research on sensory integration therapy, which can include things like wearing weighted vests or desensitizing patients to senses with brushes or balls, was “limited and inconclusive.”
 While “occupational therapy with the use of sensory-based therapies may be acceptable as one of the components of a comprehensive treatment plan,” it urged caution among patients and providers.
 (The AAP told Fatherly it has plans to review its policy, though those efforts are still in the early stages.)